 - Repeat on the other side.

-These stretches are great for lower back pain.
 Regular practice of just a few minutes a day can provide significant relief, plus it's excellent for general spinal health.

 Best stretches for upper back pain